10 Best WordPress Theme Frameworks (2023)

 - Templates.
 You get various ready-to-use HTML5 templates that will help you save even more time and energy in the process of developing your next WordPress project.
 Of course, all are following the latest standards to ensure great operation.

-Thesis 2.0 is an elegant theme framework designed for bloggers and small business owners.
+Thesis 2.0 is an elegant theme framework for bloggers and small business owners.
 It comes with social media and email subscription services right out of the box.

 If you’re new to WordPress or not particularly technically-minded, then you’ll find that setting up a website with Thesis 2.0 is a breeze.